 For Woodson, such associations and commemorations provided a kind of “real education” - one that “inspires people to live more abundantly, to learn to begin with life as they find it and make it better.”

-This week and throughout February, the Museum is celebrating Black History Month with a host of new programs, initiatives and experiences:
+This February, the Museum is celebrating Black History Month with a slew of new initiatives:

 - Parents can kick off Black History Month with their little ones during this session showing how the Black Panther Party contributed to the health and wellness of their communities through initiatives such as the Free Breakfast Program for children, 1969–1980.
 Then, they can paint a panther inspired by objects in NMAAHC’s collection.
 Registration is required.

 A Seat at the Table: The Triumphs and Challenges of Black Education

 Friday, Feb.
 4; 7 p.m. to 9 p.m.
 ET